The Push Notes App is a Gluon code sample. Refer to the Gluon website for a full list of Gluon code samples.

 Deploy to Android

-Connect your Android device and run ./gradlew clean androidInstall
+Connect your Android device and run mvn -Pandroid gluonfx:build gluonfx:package gluonfx:install gluonfx:nativerun

-.
-Opening the app will already show the note with the desktop client:
+, and the app will be created, installed and opened, already showing the note that was created on the desktop client:

 Sending a Push Notification

 Within the Gluon Dashboard web application, select the Push Notifications link and open the Configuration tab.
-Paste the Server Key from your Google Cloud Messaging or Firebase Cloud Messaging application:
+Paste the Server Key from your Firebase Cloud Messaging application:

 Back to the Push Notifications tab you can create a new notification, pressing the +

 button.
-Provide a title and a body and
+Provide a title, a body and an identifier and click Send

 Immediately you will hear the notification on your Android phone.